yoirtbryggffdcfgcbcbcffdbfxx/gameidle/README.md

 -   **Achievements:** Unlock over 20 unique achievements by reaching various milestones in energy, production, or total upgrades.
 Each unlocked achievement provides a small, permanent, and stacking bonus to your stats!

--   **Responsive Design:** A fully responsive UI that adapts to any screen size, offering a tailored experience for both desktop and mobile players with dedicated navigation and layouts.
+-   **Responsive Design:** A fully responsive UI that works across all screen sizes.
+The game is designed as a single-page scrolling experience with distinct sections for the Core, Forge, Command Center, and more.
+A dynamic scrollspy navigation on the right side of the screen allows for easy jumping between sections.

 -   **Customization & Settings:** Tailor your experience with a variety of settings, including multiple visual themes, SFX volume control, scientific notation, and more.